 Web Accessibility, Section 508, and Your Web Project

-Dennis Kardys Director of Design & Production
+Dennis Kardys Head of Design & Development#Industry Insights, #Design Advice

 Learn the need-to-knows of Website Accessibility, Section 508, and what your obligations are as a designer, developer or website manager.

-Theres a lot of misinformation out there when it comes to Web Accessibility, so understanding what your obligations are as a designer, developer, or website manager can be challenging.
+There’s a lot of misinformation out there when it comes to Web Accessibility, so understanding what your obligations are as a designer, developer, or website manager can be challenging.
 Everyone involved in planning, building, and maintaining websites has accessibility concerns to be aware of.
 It's time to clear up some of the ambiguity surrounding the need-to-knows of Web Accessibility.

 "Web accessibility refers to the inclusive practice of removing barriers that prevent interaction with, or access to websites, by people with disabilities.
 When sites are correctly designed, developed and edited, all users have equal access to information and functionality1."